liutkwilliam/first-portfolio/__gallery/createunsw-workshops-2019.md

 More info about CREATE UNSW can be visited [here](https://www.createunsw.com.au).

-All rights reserved to William and CREATE NSW Inc. (CREATE UNSW).
+All rights reserved to William with usage permission granted to CREATE NSW Inc. (CREATE UNSW).